Table of Contents:

 As established earlier, bulletproofs are both secure and non-interactive, and they achieve this through a discrete logarithm problem and the Fiat-Shamir heuristic.
 A discrete logarithm problem is a type of one-way computation which makes it totally infeasible to compute an input given only the output.
 This makes bulletproofs unbreakable with limited computing power i.e., creates an infeasibility assumption.
 This last concept underlies the basis of much of modern cryptography.

 Bulletproofs derive their security from the infeasibility assumption of discrete logarithm problem, as mentioned above.
-While regular range proofs increase linearly in proportion to the number of transactions bulletproofs increase logarithmically in proportion to the size of the data to be verified.
-This makes bulletproofs more succinct and smaller in size.
+While regular range proofs increase linearly in proportion to the number of transactions, this kind of range proofs increases logarithmically in proportion to the size of the data to be verified, making them more succinct and smaller in size.

 Bulletproofs rely on Pedersen commitments, which allow zero-knowledge verification of values using a mathematical trick that reveals that the sum of the inputs is of a greater value than the sum of the outputs without disclosing any of the values.
 Pedersen commitments are cryptographic algorithms that allow a prover to commit to a certain value without revealing it or being able to change it.